instant-noodles/gltools/README.md

 Both tools require [Python 3.8 (or higher)](https://www.python.org/downloads/) with the [Pillow](https://python-pillow.org/) fork of the Python Imaging Library.

+For the General and Full Usage sections below, change `python` to the appropriate command for your OS - Windows: `py`, Linux: `python3`, Mac: `python`.

 ## Griftlands Tex to PNG Converter (glt2p.py)

 This tool converts Griftlands .tex files to .png files.